Feng96/personal_website/content/page/contact/index.md

 # Contact Me

-Feel free to contact me if you have any questions, suggestions, or feedback, please get in touch!
+Feel free to contact me if you have any questions, suggestions, or feedback!

 ![](mailbox.gif)